kronosapiens/foundations/basic_concepts.md

 /$ <program> <arg1> <arg2> &
 ```

+Also, processes can (and often do) create ("spawn") other processes.
+The Chrome process spawns Tab processes, and so on.
+Processes can control other processes.
+There are basically no limits, except that processes can only interact via a specific interface.
+Processes can change their working directory, or spawn subprocesses in other directories.

 ## Debugging Error Messages

 Debugging is a large topic.
 Here we will discuss the most important principal for debugging anything.
 That principal is: **simplify and isolate the problem.**